-Co-founder and co-editor in chief of Paper, an independent pop-culture magazine based in New York, Kim Hastreiter is widely renowned for her ability to spot new talent, and for connecting young artists, designers and musicians.
-Moving to New York in 1976, the New Jersey native began her editorial career in the 1970’s as fashion editor and stylist for the SoHo News in downtown New York, - a position sourced through eminent New York Times photographer Bill Cunningham .
+Co -founder and former co-editor in chief of Paper, an independent pop-culture magazine based in New York, Kim Hastreiter is widely renowned for her ability to spot new talent, and for connecting young artists, designers and musicians.
+Moving to New York in 1976, the New Jersey native began her editorial career in the 1970’s as fashion editor and stylist for the SoHo News in downtown New York — a position sourced through eminent New York Times photographer Bill Cunningham .

 In 1984, Kim launched Paper magazine in collaboration with good friend and former Soho News co-worker David Hershkovits.
 The magazine featured written content from local artists and friends and covered underground music, technology and fashion.
 A former student of the California Institute of Art, Kim’s keen interest in art, culture and emerging trends reflected heavily in the magazine and it quickly became renowned as an incubator for burgeoning young artists, designers and pop-starlets.

-Now in its 27th year of publication, Paper boasts a paid circulation of 125,000 and issues eight editions a year, while the website Papermag.com counts 1.3 million unique visitors per month.
-Paper Publishing Inc. has also branched out into event planning and public relations through Extra Extra, and providing consulting and business-to-business services to other brands.
+In 2014, Paper boasted a paid circulation of 125,000 and issued eight editions a year, while the website Papermag.com counted over 1.3 million unique visitors per month.
+Paper Publishing Inc has also branched out into event planning and public relations through Extra Extra, and provides consulting and business-to-business services to other brands.
 The company also hosts several Nightlife Award events in New York and Los Angeles.